GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/extensions-101/index.md

 ## Overview {: #overview }

 Chrome extensions enhance the browsing experience by adding features and functionality to Chrome.
-This page will briefly introduce extension development concepts and provide [beginner tutorials][section-tutorials] to start your extension development journey.
+This page will briefly introduce extension development concepts and provide links to step-by-step [beginner tutorials][section-tutorials].

 ## Web technologies {: #web-tech }

-Extensions are written with the same web technologies used to create a web application:
+Extensions are written with the same web technologies used to create web applications:

 * [HTML][mdn-html] is used as a content markup language.
 * [CSS](https://web.dev/learn/css/) is used for styling.